-You can see that the 1.50 dimension is to our standard (Figure 3.16), so now you can place additional dimensions on the part.
-You do not want to haphazardly add dimensions; rather, you should follow a pattern to again improve efficiency and avoid errors of omission, like forgetting a dimension.
+You can see that the 1.50 dimension now has the settings you specified for the Standard dimension style (Figure 3.16), so now you can place additional dimensions on the part.
+Do not want to haphazardly add dimensions; rather, follow a pattern to improve efficiency and avoid errors, like forgetting a dimension.